coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 .. note::

    The right-hand side of a notation is interpreted at the time the notation is given.
-In particular, disambiguiation of constants, implicit arguments (see Section :ref:`ImplicitArguments`), coercions (see Section :ref:`Coercions`), etc. are resolved at the time of the declaration of the notation.
+In particular, disambiguation of constants, implicit arguments (see Section :ref:`ImplicitArguments`), coercions (see Section :ref:`Coercions`), etc. are resolved at the time of the declaration of the notation.